 It is also possible to use WinRE to incorporate Wi-Fi support if desired.
-What’s even cooler, is that it will automatically include Universal Restore and/or Disk Director 12 if they are also installed on the machine that the rescue media is being built from.
+What’s even cooler, is that it will automatically include Universal Restore, Disk Director 12 and/or Acronis Revive if they are also already installed on the machine that the rescue media is being built from.

 WHAT IS THIS?